isomerpages/tp-virtualcampus/media/interest-groups/_posts/2025-02-23-post-Design AI Interest Group.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>The Design AI Interest Group aims to create a community of creative leaders
+<p>The Creative Tech Interest Group aims to create a community of creative
-to spearhead the exploration of Generative AI in design, fostering cross-disciplinary collaboration across five diploma courses - Communication Design, Digital Film &amp; Television, Fashion Management &amp; Design, Interior Architecture, and Product Experience Design.
+leaders to spearhead the exploration of Generative AI in design, fostering cross-disciplinary collaboration across five diploma courses - Communication Design, Digital Film &amp; Television, Fashion Management &amp; Design, Interior Architecture, and Product Experience Design.
 Through creative projects and knowledge sharing, these future designers push the boundaries of creativity, integrating AI-driven innovation into design practices, and inspiring their peers to reimagine the future of design.
 This platform also serves as a creative hive for experimentation, collaboration, and the advancement of AI applications in the creative industry.</p>
 <p></p>
 <p><strong>Meeting Day:</strong>
 </p>